The Gender Divide: Differences Between Men & Women with MS

 Honesty and in-person support

-It can be hard to open about the true impact of MS on daily life.
+It can be hard to be open about the true impact of MS on daily life.
 Many people avoid “burdening” their loved ones with the reality of how they are feeling.
-Men who completed the survey were more open about their symptoms and more likely to reach out for support in-person compared to women.
+Men who completed the survey were more open about their symptoms and more likely to reach out for in-person support compared to women.

 Join the conversation